zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 - **`void *ln_list_find_custom(ln_list *list, void *data, ln_cmp_func cmp)`**

-    Find an element in the list, which can be compared with `data` by `cmp` returning 0.
+    Find an element in the list, which can be compared with `data` and considered equal by `cmp` returning 0.
     Return the element if it's found, else return `NULL`.

 - **`ln_list *ln_list_find_all_custom(ln_list *list, void *data, ln_cmp_func cmp)`**